 While I admit I’m still on this green journey, here are…

 In a nutshell, SLS is the chemical agent that scrubs your scalp of product, leaving you with that oh-so-clean feeling.
-However, it ALSO strips your hair of natural oils, causing it to become more dry over time.
+However, it also strips your hair of natural oils, causing it to become drier over time.
 In order to combat the dryness companies created a similar chemical called SLES which is softer on the scalp but contains a known carcinogen.
 My point here is not to scare anyone but yes, carcinogens can cause cancer.
-Since so many things seems to cause it these days why not at least avoid it in our shampoo?
+Since so many things seem to cause it these days why not at least avoid it in our shampoo?
+For those curious, right now I am using the Acure brand.

 Though they seem safe, regular scented candles are a huge source of indoor air pollution and they put off chemicals that are considered just as dangerous as second-hand smoke.
 Paraffin is a petroleum waste product and has to be deodorized and chemically bleached before it can be made in to wax. (source)Most candles are made of paraffin wax, which creates highly toxic benzene and toluene when burned (both are known carcinogens).
 In fact, the toxins released from paraffin candles are the same as those found in diesel fuel fumes.On top of that, many scented candles also have wicks that contain heavy metals like lead, and even a few hours of burning them can create levels of airborne heavy metals that are much higher than the acceptable limits.
 In the US, candle wicks are supposed to be made of cotton or paper, but studies have found that as much as 30% of candles contain heavy metals in the wicks.“A candle with a lead-core wick releases five times the amount of lead considered hazardous for children and exceeds EPA pollution standards for outdoor air, says the CPSC, which is why they banned lead wicks in 2003.
 Exposure to high amounts of lead has been linked to hormone disruption, behavioral problems, learning disabilities, and numerous health problems.” (source)Don’t worry – there are great alternatives though.
 Either you can diffuse essential oils in the air ( but double check the quality) OR many companies now make soy based candles with all natural ingredients.